Childhood Practice NC (SCQF Level 6)

 Course overview

 The National Certificate (NC) Childhood Practice course is the recognised qualification for a Support worker, working with children and young people.
-The NC qualification allows you to register with the Scottish Social Services Council at Support Worker level.
+The NC qualification allows you to register with the Scottish Social Services Council at the Support Worker level.

-The NC course provides a comprehensive range of topics, both theoretical and work-practice related, that will aid you in developing and enhancing the knowledge, skills, values, and competencies for those wishing to work with, or already working with, children and young people in a childhood practice setting.
+The NC course provides a comprehensive range of topics, both theoretical and work-practice-related, that will aid you in developing and enhancing the knowledge, skills, values, and competencies for those wishing to work with or already working in a childhood practice setting.
 Learning will be engaging and interactive, with a wide variety of activities and approaches.

 Completing this course will give you an opportunity to progress to HNC Childhood Practice or employment at the Support worker level within a childcare setting.